vipulpathak113/FrontendInterviewQuestions/README.md

     - **Compound components** are a pattern in which multiple components work together to have a shared state and handle logic together, they are called compound components.
     Example: components like the ``` <select> ``` and ``` <option> ``` elements in HTML,Tabs.

     - **Render Props Pattern:** It refers to a technique for sharing code between React components using a prop whose value is a render function.
-Ex: React router,Formik
+Ex: React router,Formik.

+     This function, known as the render prop, allows the component to share its internal state, logic, or UI structure with other components.
+Instead of rendering content directly, the component calls the render prop function and returns its output.
+This pattern enables dynamic and customizable behavior without the need for complex inheritance or prop drilling.

     - HOC
     - Custom Hooks